Writer, Editor & Coach

 about lisa cooper ellison

 Lisa Ellison is a freelance writer, editor, and writing coach.
 She teaches classes in memoir, the art of storytelling, and experiential seminars at WriterHouse, a nonprofit writing center in Charlottesville, Virginia.
 Her work and life story have appeared or are forthcoming on NPR’s With Good Reason, The New Guard Review, The Kenyon Review, Huffington Post, The Rumpus, The Guardian, and Streetlight, among others (see publications).
-The HeartSpeak Columnist for the Writing Forewords Memoir Collective, Lisa is currently working on two memoir projects.
-In the Land of Flood and Slaughter is a coming-of-age memoir about believing you’ve escaped a fate only to have it find you.
-Lucky Me is about traveling with a heavy metal band into a country that committed genocide and finding will to live after her brother’s suicide.
+The HeartSpeak Columnist for the Writing Forewords Memoir Collective, Lisa is currently working on Lucky Me, a memoir about traveling with a heavy metal band into a country that committed genocide and finding will to live after her brother’s suicide.

 Before choosing to work as a freelance writer and editor, I spent eleven years in the helping professions—first as a special education teacher and then as a mental health counselor.
 While working in those fields, I developed strong active listening skills and helped clients revise their personal narratives and connect with their creativity.
 During that time, I wrote in the evenings, attended graduate-level MFA courses in fiction, and opted for professional assignments that furthered my growth as a writer.